barbaralois/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+I attempted to research this question and I never understood what I found so I have no clue what answer you are expecting here and I have no idea how to answer this question.

 5. Why do we need super() in an extended class?